-We have negotiated a deal whereby you can purchase the online version of the textbook with a WileyPLUS homework passcode for a total of \$50 for the semester, billed directly to your UF account.
+UF has a deal that allows you to purchase the online version of the textbook with a WileyPLUS homework passcode for a total of \$50 for the semester, billed directly to your UF account.
 This combined access is available through the UF All Access Textbook Program.
 There is a long version of the directions available on the course Canvas page, or here.
 Simply put, you will